rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 NOTE: WebSQL and localStorage are HTML5-specific features that are used by certain WebKit-based browsers.
 They are not related to the Rhom database provided by RhoMobile.

 #### Network Tab
 The Network tab **measures and displays the time required for HTTP requests** made by an application.
 Clicking on any of the resources in the left-hand pane will visually represent the delay as its headers and content are loaded and AJAX and other calls are made to remote servers.
-Data displayed when hovering over "Latency" and "Timeline" columns can be used to help optimize load-time performance.
+Data displayed when hovering over 'Latency' and 'Timeline' columns can be used to help optimize load-time performance.

 ![Network Tab](http://rhodocs-images.s3.amazonaws.com/guide/debugging_with_rhosimulator/network.png)